 The only way to depoliticize and restore trust in the Supreme Court?
 Expand it.
 The Judiciary Act of 2021, sponsored by Representatives Hank Johnson (D-GA), Jerrold Nadler (D-NY), and Mondaire Jones (D-NY), would do just that — rebalancing the Supreme Court by adding four new seats.

 This is completely achievable.
-Our Constitution doesn’t dictate the amount of judges the Court must have, nor does it take a constitutional amendment to expand it.
+Our Constitution doesn’t dictate the number of judges the court must have, nor does it take a constitutional amendment to expand it.
 It’s up to Congress to make those changes, and since 1790, they’ve changed the size of the Supreme Court seven times.

 Contact your member of Congress and let them know that you won’t stand for a radical, unrepresentative Supreme Court blocking the Biden-Harris agenda.
 Tell them to cosponsor the Judiciary Act today.